Lots of computers and gamers at the DreamHack digital festival.

 Female representation

-In 2022, around 23 per cent of employees in Sweden’s domestic games industry were women.
-Of the approximately 500 new people who joined the industry in 2022, 44 per cent were women.
+In 2023, 23.7 per cent of employees in Sweden’s domestic games industry were women.

 So what's the winning recipe?

-An estimated one in four people in the world has played a game made by Swedes, and the Swedish games industry continues to grow substantially.
+An estimated one in four people in the world has played a game made by Swedes, and the industry around gaming in Sweden continues to grow substantially.

-In 2022, the total revenue for Swedish companies amounted to more than EUR 8.2 billion, according to the Swedish Game Developer Index.
+In 2023, the total revenue for Swedish companies amounted to around EUR 7.9 billion, according to the Swedish Game Developer Index.

-So how did Sweden become a major player?
+So how did gaming in Sweden become such a big thing, and Sweden a major player?
 The generally high computer literacy has played its part.
 Already in the 1980s, when Commodores arrived, computer use in Sweden was widespread – in relative terms.

 Then in 1998, home computer access received a further push through a government and union initiative that used subsidies and tax incentives to allow employees to affordably lease personal computers with an option to buy.
 This helped increase computer literacy among the public.
 It also got more people into computer games.